gpratte/texastoc-v2-react-redux/README.md

 Each step can be found on the cooresponding branch.

+## step 04 routing
+Install react router
+* npm install --save react-router-dom

+Route to the Home page, Season or Current Game from links on the homepage or from dropdown actions in the navigation bar.

+The Season and Game are simple placeholder components (for the time being).

 ## step 03 navigation bar
 Added a navigation bar to the top of the page.